Suicide of Dawn-Marie Wesley

-Dawn-Marie Wesley (May 5, 1986 – November 10, 2000) was a Canadian student who committed suicide after experiencing a cycle of bullying by psychological torture and verbal threats from three female bullies at her high school.
+Dawn-Marie Wesley (June 5, 1986 – November 10, 2000) was a Canadian student who died by suicide after experiencing a cycle of bullying by psychological torture and verbal threats from three female bullies at her high school.

 She left behind a note to her family that referred to the bullying to which she had been subjected: "If I try to get help, it will get worse.
 They are always looking for a new person to beat up and these are the toughest girls.
 If I ratted, they would get expelled from school and there would be no stopping them.
 I love you all so much."
 She hanged herself with a dog leash in her bedroom.

 Incident

 At the age of 14, Dawn-Marie Wesley hanged herself with a dog leash in her bedroom after experiencing a cycle of psychological torture and verbal threats.
 She left a suicide note in which she said she was bullied by three female classmates.
 Wesley's body was discovered by her 13-year-old brother who had come to her room to call her to have dinner with the family.
 Mission's Royal Canadian Mounted Police found no crime had been committed, and some police officers were accused of a possible cover up, as one of the bullies accused was the daughter of an officer in the town.
 The incident garnered international media attention, which led to the groundbreaking investigation by Canada's Crown, and a precedent setting court case where for the first time in North American courts, teenage defendants were made to stand trial for bullying.
 Two of the teens pleaded guilty to Wesley's suicide, and the third was acquitted of all charges.